ronakupadhyaya/Horizons-week-01/day3/dinosaur.md

 Remember the **Pythagorean Theorem**?
 Wonder when you wondered where you can use it?
 Well, it's pretty useful for comparing the distance between two points - just putting that out there.
 Might be useful, if you wanted to check if two points are *"close enough"* to each other.

 Furthermore, a game is nothing without its controller and its inputs.
-You can use `CanvasWrapper.prototype.callOnSpace` to execute a function when it detects that the `SPACE` bar has been pressed in the site.
+You can use `CanvasWrapper.prototype.callOnSpace` to execute a function when it detects that the `UP` key has been pressed in the site.

 This is how you use it: